-Suddenly, he is alone at the dinner table in the magnificent salon of Malfoy Manor.
+Suddenly, he's alone at the dinner table in the magnificent salon of Malfoy Manor.
 His insides turn cold; Tristessa and Tarquin, wearing emerald coronets, are gliding towards him with bright red eyes, pulling out their wands―

-‘He’s waking up!’ a familiar voice shouts, sending warm comforting waves throughout his body; as long as that voice is near him, he will be alright.
+‘He’s waking up!’ a familiar voice shouts, sending warm waves of comfort throughout his body; as long as that voice is near him, he'll be alright.
 ‘Uncle Scorpius!
 Uncle Scorpius!
 He’s waking up!’
 Timeus shouts again.

 Taddeus forces his eyes open.
 An almighty throb pulses through his brain, making him gasp and reach for the back of his head, where a prominent egg has risen.

-Through watering eyes, he realises that he is in Uncle Scorpius’s study, lying on the studded leather sofa.
+Through watering eyes, he realises that he’s in Uncle Scorpius’s study, lying on the studded leather sofa.
 He recognises the handsome mahogany walls and the desk with the chipped, gilded lamp; he recognises the faded portraits of Great-Uncle Draco and the Malfoy cousins, little Genie standing on tip-toes to be seen.
-He turns his head and the demolition ball swings at his head again.
+He turns his head and the demolition ball swings at him again.

 ‘Ah!’ he gasps, closing his eyes at the pain.

 Taddeus opens his eyes and painfully looks to his left.
 Timeus sits by the leather sofa, his expression more louring than is usual of late.